uwussimo/web-maker/packages/website/docs/user-interface.md

 ## Help and Share

 On the bottom-left side are few help options, one of which shows you all th keyboard shortcuts available inside the app.
-Also there is a tweet button you can use to share Web Maker with everyone :)
+Also there is a tweet button you can use to share 42Pen with everyone :)